pixie-cheeks/cv-application/README.md

-# React + Vite template
+# CV Application

-Currently quite bloated.
-Hoping to get it sorted out in the future.
+A project by TOP to test basic React skills.
+Create a CV by inserting info in the provided form.